Are you a news or information provider based in New Jersey? Then you should be a member of the NJ News Commons.

 – Communicate with the Center to help us identify and address needs, issues, concerns, challenges, opportunities, and goals of our partners and others in the local news and information industry.

-– Attend CCM events, trainings, and other initiatives that are relevant to their interests and availability.
+– Attend events, trainings, and other initiatives organized by the Center that are relevant to their interests and availability.

 – Participate in various surveys and information-gathering initiatives.